jferneau/anaplan-audit-with-history-v4/README.md

 - **`retainRawJson`** — keep (or drop) the full JSON archive column.
 Keeping it is the forward-compatibility hedge; dropping it trims width if you're certain you'll never need attributes beyond the named columns.

-> **On the webinar:** *"Anaplan tags each audit event with extra context —
-> the app, the integration, the action, the role, even the user an admin
-> action targeted.
-The tool pulls all of that into clean named columns you
-> can slice in the report, and keeps the raw payload as a safety net so
-> we're covered even when Anaplan adds something new."*

 ---